Full Time Staff

 Pronto brings 30 years of experience in camping and youth development work, including the past 20 years in camp leadership.
 He has a long history of serving campers with specific medical needs and youth with behavioral challenges.
 He met his wife working at Paul Newman’s Hole In The Wall Gang Camp, and has also spent time with Vermont’s own Camp Daybreak, multiple sites within PN Serious Fun Network of Camp, SFNC at Victory Junction, NC, Camp Soaring Eagle in Sedona, AZ, and was the Director of Camp Operations for Phoenix Children’s Hospital medically-based camps.

-During the school year, Pronto serves as a Behavioral Interventionist for the Essex Westford School District, and continues to support numerous camps around the country working to develop a “community of caring” camp culture focused on achievement, belonging, relationships, safety, love, and respect.
+During the school year, Pronto serves as a Student Management Specialist for the Essex Westford School District, and continues to support numerous camps around the country working to develop a “community of caring” camp culture focused on achievement, belonging, relationships, safety, love, and respect.
 He is a proud father to two teenaged children and two awesome kittens.
 He is thrilled to serve as Advocate for staff and campers for years to come!

 You can contact Pronto at [email protected].